7 Mortgage Payoff Hacks to Save Thousands in 2025

 • Prepayment Penalties: Confirm with your lender to avoid unexpected fees.

-Paying off your mortgage is a marathon, so celebrate small victories and stay focused!
+Paying off your mortgage is a marathon, so celebrate small victories and stay focused.
+Before you add any new extra payment, double-check that your emergency fund and basic retirement contributions are covered for the month.

 Frequently Asked Questions